ablomm/ablomm-cpu/docs/cpu/timer.md

 Writing to this register will cause the current interrupt to be acknowledged.
 If there is no interrupt then acknowledging the interrupt will do nothing.

-The timer will keep it's `IRQ` line high until an interrupt is acknowledged.
+The timer will keep it's `irq` line high until an interrupt is acknowledged.

 ## CTRL Register